Rogdham/pyzstd/index.rst

         ``True`` when the output is at a frame edge, means a frame is completely decoded and fully flushed, or the decompressor just be initialized.

-        You may use this flag to check data integrity.
+        Since zstd data doesn't have an end marker, it could be used to check data integrity.

         Note that the input stream is not necessarily at a frame edge.